The Bankrate promise

 How much is car insurance for a 25-year-old?

-The average car insurance premium for 25-year-olds is$2,108 per year, which is significantly more than the overall U.S. average annual full coverage premium of $1,674 per year.
-Minimum coverage costs, on average, $616 per year for 25-year-olds, whereas the national average is $565 per year.
+The average full coverage car insurance premium for 25-year-olds is $2,176 per year, which is significantly more than the overall U.S. average annual full coverage premium of $1,771 per year.
+Minimum coverage costs an average of $654 per year for 25-year-olds, whereas the national average is $565 per year.

-At 25-year-old, you may have more experience than teen drivers, and so you pay lower average rates than you may have when they were younger.
-But you still have significantly less experience than, say, a 40-year-old.
+At 25 years old, you may have more experience than teen drivers and as a result, pay lower average rates than when you were younger.
+However, you likely still have significantly less experience than a 40-year-old driver.
 While your rates should continue to decrease as you get older, you may still pay higher-than-average premiums for several years.

 Average cost of males vs. females

 Most states take gender into consideration when rating policies.
-Males tend to engage in riskier driving behavior than females, which can lead to more accidents and more serious accidents.
-Because of this, men tend to pay more than women for car insurance.
+Males tend to engage in riskier driving behavior than females, which can lead to more frequent or serious accidents.
+Because of this, the average male driver tends to have higher premiums than the average female driver.

 |Average annual premium for full coverage||Average annual premium for minimum coverage|